DreasL02/NeuralNetworkAccelerator/README.md

 Neural networks can be implemented with varying number representations, but fixed point numbers are often used due to their hardware friendliness.
-The precision of the fixed point number can often vary between layers, and even within a layer.
+The precision of the fixed point number can often vary between layers, and even within a layer, though the latter is not implemented in this project.

 ## Design & Implementation

 ### Systolic Array

 The core of the design is the Systolic Array, which is a scalable and pipelined algorithm for fast matrix multiplication, also seen on Googles TPU [1].
+It allows us to perform the W * W efficiently.
-It consists of NxN processing element (PE).
+The array consists of NxN processing elements (PE).
 Each PE function as a multiplier and accumulator (MAC) unit implementing the following operation:

 ```